pyOpenSci/python-package-guide/documentation/python-package-documentation-tools.md

 ### [sphinx gallery:](https://sphinx-gallery.github.io/stable/index.html)

-If you prefer to write your tutorials using python **.py** scripts, you may enjoy using sphinx gallery.
-Sphinx gallery uses **.py** files with text and code sections that mimics the Jupyter Notebook format.
+If you prefer to write your tutorials using Python **.py** scripts, you may enjoy using sphinx gallery.
+Sphinx gallery uses **.py** files with text and code sections that mimic the Jupyter Notebook format.
 When you build your documentation, the gallery extension:

-1. Runs the code in each tutorial: this acts as a check to ensure your package is working as you think it is!
+1. Runs the code in each tutorial.
+Running your tutorial this acts as a check to ensure your package functions and classes (ie the API) are working as they should.
 1. Creates a downloadable Jupyter Notebook **.ipynb** file and a  **.py** script for your tutorial that a user can quickly download and run.
 1. Creates a rendered  **.html** page with the code elements and code outputs in a user-friendly tutorial gallery.
 1. Creates a gallery landing page with visual thumbnails for each tutorial that you create